UNIVERSITY OF WISCONSIN River Falls

-The seniority date is used for a number of important determinations.
-It is used to determine vacation earnings, layoffs, vacation scheduling, and overtime assignments.
-For more information regarding seniority, please refer to the union contract or call the Office of Human Resources.
+The seniority date is used for a number of important determinations such as vacation earnings and layoffs.
+It may be used for vacation scheduling, shift selection, and overtime assignments.
+However, specific departmental policies can exist that impact how seniority is applied.
+For more information regarding seniority, please contact the Office of Human Resources.

 An employee who is retiring or leaves state service voluntarily is required to submit a letter of resignation.
 The employee’s letter of resignation shall contain the reasons for separation and the effective date of separation.
 The letter shall be submitted to the Office of Human Resources with a copy to the supervisor not less than two weeks prior to the effective date, unless the employee and appointing authority have agreed to an alternate date.
 Upon submission of a notice of resignation, there can be no withdrawal or stopping of the separation action except upon mutual written agreement between the employee and the university.

 Employees must fill out and obtain signatures on the Classified Exit Checklist before their departure.
 All university keys, uniforms, equipment and other university property provided to the employee must be returned at the time of departure.

 Permanent employees who voluntarily separate may be reinstated to positions in the same, counterpart or lower pay range for which they may be qualified within five years from separation upon request from the employee.
 Please consult with the Office of Human Resources regarding reinstatement.